ringcentral/ringcentral-api-docs/docs/ai/faq.md

 3. Automated Voice bots

-### What can you build with Conversational Intelligence APIs ?
+### What can you build with Artificial Intelligence APIs ?

-You can build next-generation AI-enabled analytics applications using our Conversational Intelligence APIs.
+You can build next-generation AI-enabled analytics applications using our Artificial Intelligence APIs.
 There are some "hero" use cases that we have identified:

 1. As a meeting admin or attendee in a corporate setup, I need enhanced post-meeting experience by automatically getting searchable transcript, summary, highlights, and actionable tasks to the attendees and getting them auto tracked.